Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 - [simple-identity](https://github.com/Hyle-org/examples/tree/main/simple-identity)
 - [simple-token](https://github.com/Hyle-org/examples/tree/feat/ticket-app/simple-token)

+Traditional verification systems often require all proofs to be generated using the same proving system.
+Hylé removes this limitation, allowing:

+- Interoperability: use different proof systems within a single transaction.
+- Atomicity: either all proofs verify, or none do.
+This ensures fail-safe execution.
+- Efficiency: parallel processing of proofs without requiring a single proving standard.

 ## How this example works

 In this example, `Alice` and `Bob` both want to buy a ticket from Ticket App for 15 `simple-tokens`.
 Only Bob has enough tokens to complete the transaction.

+Let’s walk through an example where Bob and Alice want to buy a ticket from Ticket App, which costs `15 simple-tokens`.
+Bob has enough balance, Alice does not.

 ### Step 1: Create the blob transaction